deatheyes/MysqlProbe/README.md

 ### Probe

 Most of configurations of this section ralate to **libpcap**.
 Only slave node creates probes.
-Obviously, slave must be deployed at the same machine with Mysql.
+Obviously, slave must be deployed at the same machine with MySQL.

 * device: One or multiple interfaces to probe, splited by ','.
-* port: Mysql port to probe.
+* port: MySQL port to probe.
 Single port supported currently.
 * snappylength: Snappy buffer length of the probe.
 It is suggested to be set to 0 or left aside if you don't know how your system supports this argument.
 See **Note** for more information.
 * workers: Number of workers to process probe data.
 Probe dispatchs tcp packets to workers by connections.